top of page

 They don't try to "sell nicotine patches ... as a means to quit smoking".

-Instead, they imply that patches lead to happier "relationships, improved health, & longer life."
+They imply the patches lead to happier "relationships, improved health, & longer life."

 Can you “spot the tricks Big Oil uses”?!?

-Examine this carefully worded item from a colossal international oil company, claiming it:
+Examine this carefully worded item from an international oil company, claiming it:

 "has always put people at the center of the energy conversation.